rubymonsters/ruby-for-beginners/source/04-learning_modes.md

 Some want to fully understand what a certain line of code does, and why.
 Others don't care that much about the details, and want their code to produce the right things instead.
-They might memoize what worked, and understand things more fully later.
+They might memorize what worked, and understand things more fully later.

 Some understand concepts in logical ways, and go precisely by their definitions.
 Others understand things better by coming up with good analogies and metaphors.
-And yet others tend to simply memoize things and how they get used.
+And yet others tend to simply memorize things and how they get used.

 Therefor there is no one true path or one-fits-all approach to learning programming.
 Try different things, and pay attention what works well for you,